Marcos Tébar: Brentford

 On 25 June 2014, Tébar signed for English Championship side Brentford on a two-year contract, with the option for a third.
 He made his debut for the club on the opening day of the 2014–15 season, as a half-time substitute for Moses Odubajo in a 1–1 draw with Charlton Athletic.
 He made five further appearances, starting three times, before falling behind Toumani Diagouraga and Jon Toral in the pecking order in late September.
 A thigh injury kept him out of the first team squad in November and December, before a brief return to the bench in January 2015.
 Manager Mark Warburton made Tébar available for loan in mid-March, but was concerned with the player's lack of match fitness putting off prospective takers.
 He made just six appearances during the 2014–15 season.

 Tébar appeared in Brentford's 2015–16 pre-season matches, but missed the beginning of the season with a hamstring injury.
 Despite not being match fit, a high amount of injuries at the club saw him win his first call into a squad for the first time in 9 months when he was an unused substitute during a 2–1 victory over Preston North End on 19 September.
 Tébar's contract was terminated on 19 December 2015.

 Later years

 On 20 December 2015, Tébar joined Segunda División side UE Llagostera on a contract effective from the beginning of the January 2016 transfer window.

 On 31 August 2016, Tébar signed with Indian Super League franchise Delhi Dynamos FC.
 On 31 January 2017, he joined Spanish second tier club CF Reus Deportiu before returning to India with FC Pune City on 4 August 2017.
 On 22 November, he made his debut in a 3–2 defeat against Delhi Dynamos FC, scoring a goal in the dying minutes of the match.
 On 10 August 2018, he resigned for Delhi Dynamos.

-Tebar joined Odisha FC and will captain the side in 2019 Hero Indian Super League.
+Tebar joined Odisha FC and captained the side in Indian Super League.